Personality psychology: Personality theory assessment criteria

-Psychology has traditionally defined personality through its behavioral patterns, and more recently with neuroscientific studies of the brain.
-In recent years, some psychologists have turned to the study of inner experiences for insight into personality as well as individuality.
-Inner experiences are the thoughts and feelings to an immediate phenomenon.
-Another term used to define inner experiences is qualia.
-Being able to understand inner experiences assists in understanding how humans behave, act, and respond.
-Defining personality using inner experiences has been expanding due to the fact that solely relying on behavioral principles to explain one's character may seem incomplete.
-Behavioral methods allow the subject to be observed by an observer, whereas with inner experiences the subject is its own observer.
+Psychology has traditionally defined personality through behavioral patterns and, more recently, through neuroscientific studies of the brain.
+In recent years, some psychologists have turned to the study of inner experiences for insight into personality and individuality.
+Inner experiences are the thoughts and feelings of an immediate phenomenon.
+Another term for inner experiences is qualia.
+Understanding inner experiences helps explain how humans behave, act, and respond.
+Defining personality in terms of inner experiences has been expanding because relying solely on behavioral principles to explain one's character may seem incomplete.
+Behavioral methods allow the subject to be observed by an observer, whereas with inner experiences, the subject is its own observer.